-Using the two spreadsheets discussed in the previous section, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
+Using the two spreadsheets discussed above, we matched the employer proportion from the first spreadsheet and recalculated the numbers in the second spreadsheet.
 All the numbers we tested were within \$1.

 With the exception of rounding, we were able to match all the employer share amounts we tested.
 Note data was not sufficient to test the difference between the actual employer contribution and the employers' proportionate share from the prior year.